dhruvpar09/DhruvP_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G32riu_K6mg" title="Second Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+  The second milestone in my self-driving car project involved programming the motion for the car, without considering sensor data.
+The purpose of this milestone was to ensure that the car could properly move forwards, backwards, and rotate in place.
+I plan to build on this functionality when incorporating the car's sensors to the code in my third milestone.

+  To complete this issue, I wired the motor driver and the motors to the Arduino Uno that ran my car, also adding an on/off switch to the car so the code wouldn't start running when I wasn't ready.
+Building on my tester methods from my first milestone, I wrote some code that would move the car forwards, move it backwards, turn it left or right in place, or stop it.
+The car would need these abilities in order to properly react to obstacles it detects once it is connected to its sensors.

+  While trying to complete this milestone, I found that the car drifted to the left while trying to drive forwards or backwards.
+This was because the right motor turned faster than the left, despite being programmed to move at the same speed.
+Neither using my code to slow down the faster motor nor putting a resistor in the faster motor's circuitry could effectively solve this issue, as the motors I was using in the car were not designed to handle slower motion.
+These motors would alternate between operating at full speed and stopping entirely when presented with a low amperage, instead of cleanly slowing down their speed.

+  Internal motor differences turned out to be the issue; the motors that came with this project have loose manufacturing constraints, meaning different motors of the same model could have up to 15% differences in their RPM.
+After learning this, I swapped out the motors with a model that was less prone to manufacturing defects, which solved the drift issue in a more consistent manner than my other solutions.

 <!--
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**